Oneflow-Inc/libai/docs/source/tutorials/Train and Eval Command Line.md

 ```

-## evaluation
+## Evaluation

-If you want to evaluate your model without train,  you should set `--eval-only` in you command line, and set `train.load_weight`.
+If you want to evaluate your model without training,  you should set `--eval-only` in your command line, and set `train.load_weight`.

 Besides, `train.evaluation.eval_iter=20` is also valid in `--eval-only`, you can set it according to your own needs.